Virginia Galvin Piper

 Devotion to her Catholic faith, along with her own deeply principled, innately modest character, led to Virginia’s ever-expanding support of education, the arts, healthcare and medical research, the diverse needs of children and older adults, and religious institutions.
 Virtually no phase of human life was left untouched by her compassionate stewardship.

 No one who had the privilege of knowing Virginia ever forgot her.
 She was smart, funny, elegant, quietly devoted to her faith and, by extension, to the greater life of humanity.
 She loved gaiety, music and parties, yet worked ceaselessly and with quiet authority on countless charitable projects.
-Virginia wore her own life lightly so that she could better clothe others in the fabric of their dreams, ideals, and goals.
-Her interior life, rich with faith and faith’s humility, led to an outward life of deeply engaged, uplifting, and humane service to others.
+Virginia wore her own life lightly so that she could better clothe others in the fabric of their dreams, ideals and goals.
+Her interior life, rich with faith and faith’s humility, led to an outward life of deeply engaged, uplifting and humane service to others.

-Through the establishment of the Virginia G. Piper Charitable Trust and the dedicated work of its trustees, Virginia’s legacy thrives, illumined by her signature spirit of intelligent stewardship graced by a noble heart.
+Through the establishment of The Virginia G. Piper Charitable Trust and the dedicated work of its trustees, Virginia’s legacy thrives, illumined by her signature spirit of intelligent stewardship graced by a noble heart.